RippleDomain/Mooncastle-Game-Engine/README.md

 - **Property & Component Views:** vector and transform editors; bug-fixed component panels.
 - **Scene Tools:** multi-select & batch edit, entity renaming, add/remove scenes, camera controls in 3D previews.
 - **Hotkeys:** undo/redo, save, and common authoring operations.
+- To see the screenshots from the editor and its features, click [here](#editor-images).

 ---